matuteiglesias/journal/content/Dev/2024-04-12_Developed_ML_Model_and_Restructured_Git_Repository.md

 ## 📅 2024-04-12 — Session: Developed ML Model and Restructured Git Repository

 **🕒 19:25–20:10**
-**🏷️ Labels**: machine learning, Git, model training, hyperparameter tuning, Python
+**🏷️ Labels**: Machine Learning, Git, Model Training, Hyperparameter Tuning, Python
 **📂 Project**: Dev
 **⭐ Priority**: MEDIUM

 ### Session Goal
-The session aimed to develop a [[machine learning]] model using the diamonds dataset and restructure the Git repository for better [[project management]].
+The session aimed to develop a machine learning model using the diamonds dataset and restructure the Git repository for better project management.

 ### Key Activities
-- **Model Development Plan**: Outlined a structured plan for developing a [[machine learning]] model with sections on data preprocessing, incremental model training, evaluation, and production issues.
+- **Model [[Development]] Plan**: Outlined a structured plan for developing a machine learning model with sections on data preprocessing, incremental model training, evaluation, and production issues.
 - **Git Repository Restructure**: Followed a step-by-step guide to organize and update the Git repository, including adding and removing files, and managing commits and pushes.
 - **Git Error Resolution**: Troubleshot and resolved the Git error 'fatal: couldn't find remote ref localdev' by checking remote branches and handling merge conflicts.
 - **Branch [[Integration]]**: Integrated the local Git branch with remote repositories using options for pushing, merging, or rebasing changes.